felixlu/awesome-stars/topics.md

 ## hacking

-- [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - A web security gateway, serve as a reverse proxy to protect your websites from attacks and exploits.
 - [Hacker0x01/hacker101](https://github.com/Hacker0x01/hacker101) - Source code for Hacker101.com - a free online web and mobile security class.
 - [OWASP/owasp-mastg](https://github.com/OWASP/owasp-mastg) - The Mobile Application Security Testing Guide (MASTG) is a comprehensive manual for mobile app security testing and reverse engineering.
 It describes the technical processes for verifying the controls